Documentation

 lua

-command = "garage_settings"
+command = "gsettings"

 This identifier decides where the information is stored.
 We utilize the client's kvp storage to store the settings.
 This means that the settings are completely client-sided.

 Should not need to change this key, but you can if you wish.
-Just remember to keep it as unique key.
+Just remember to keep it as a unique key.

 Example: